 Virtual Reality is something that has been a long time coming.
 It was around in concept form since the 90s or earlier, particularly in sci-fi film but the 90s had the early machines showcasing stereoscopic 3D in gaming form.
 However, the technology never caught on and was forgotten basically until a couple of years ago when the Oculus Rift started making headlines as it secured an acquisition and funding from social media giant Facebook.

 This meant that for the first time the technology was being taken seriously and serious money was at play to make it a success.
 This news followed competitors also emerging on the scene in the form of Valve-backed HTC Vive and Playstation VR — maybe the most interesting and promising of them all as it is affordable and an at-home console solution not reliant upon expensive gaming PCs and high-end graphic cards.

-I actually covered Augmented Reality (AR) some half a decade ago for PC World and IDG’s TechHive blog, when the tech was still mostly in its infancy (arguably still is now) and Microsoft and Google at the time were its heavy proponents.
+I actually covered Augmented Reality (AR) some half a decade ago for PC World and IDG’s TechHive blog, when the tech was still mostly in its infancy (arguably still is now).
+Microsoft and Google at the time were its heavy proponents.
 The title of the piece was „How Augmented Reality is Defining Entertainment.”
 The cover feature focused on mostly various mobile apps and headset implementations that were becoming popular at the time and this was before even Google Cardboard.
 Since thst time, many more interesting apps have been created that I may need to cover in a separate piece.

 According to MarketWatch:

 “AR applications are being developed which will provide map overlays of prominent landmarks for improving geographic awareness and enabling rescue teams with better navigation into difficult terrains.
 Similarly, the healthcare industry in the region is expected to be one of the most promising users of VR technologies and devices because of surging usage of VR in surgical training, live streaming of surgeries, patient monitoring, pain management.”